langchain4j/langchain4j/docs/docs/integrations/scoring-reranking-models/3-vertex-ai-ranking.md

 ### Usage

+To configure the model, you'll have to specify:
+* the Google Cloud project ID,
+* the project number,
+* the location (ex. `us-central1`, `europe-west1`),
+* and the model you want to use.

+> Note: You can find the project number in the Google Cloud console, or by running `gcloud projects describe your-project-id`.

 You can score a single string or `TextSegment` against a query thanks to the `score(text, query)` and `score(segment, query)` methods.